apple/swift-distributed-tracing/README.md

 ---

-## Adoption
+## Adoption Tracker

-The following libraries already support swift tracing or baggage context in their APIs:
+The following libraries already support Swift Distributed Tracing  or baggage context in their APIs:

 | Library | Integrates | Status |
 | --- | --- | --- |